xmtp/libxmtp/xmtp/README.md

 ### Simplifying assumptions

 - The installations in a conversation do not change after the conversation is initialized.
 Can sketch out plan for adding/removing installations from existing conversations later.
-- We do not include message data on invites.
-Ideally we start including messages directly on invites later.
+- We include message data directly on invites.
 - Every state update is a DB write.
 This allows us to resume on cold start.
 - On cold start, we can scan the DB for UNINITIALIZED messages and resume sending them.
 - Repeated sends of the same payload should be idempotent.
 When receiving a message or invite, the receiving side will store the hash of the encrypted payload alongside the decrypted result.
 If a message is received with an id that already exists in the DB, it is ignored.